-Planned Activities CDBG funds will cover the cost of purchasing and replacement of playground equipment and other improvements to the L.M.
-Stott's Park 9 Project Name PS: Hispanic Community Services, Inc La Escuelita Expansion Target Area Jonesboro Goals Supported Create Attractive Neighborhood- Livability Needs Addressed AFH: Lack of Services & Amenities - Public Funding CDBG: \$20,000 Description Public Services Program - The Hispanic Community Services, Inc., also known as El Centro Hispano are expanding their after-school program, La Escuelita, where bilingual tutoring and other services and resourced will be provided to school age children grades K-8 of LMI households.
-Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities 75 students benefit directly from La Escuelita.
+8 Project Name Hispanic Community Services, Inc. expansion of HCSI's After School Bilingual Program- La Esculita.
+Target Area Jonesboro Goals Supported To assist Low Income children who have difficulties in school and are experiencing higher levels of poverty and face disparities in education and access to extracurricular activities.
+Needs Addressed AFH: Lack of Services & Amenities - Public Funding CDBG: \$20,000 Description Public Services Program - The Hispanic Community Services, Inc., also known as El Centro Hispano are expanding their after-school program, La Escuelita, where bilingual tutoring and other services and resourced will be provided to school age children grades K-8 of LMI households.
+Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities 75 students benefit directly from La Escuelita.
 Over 51 percent of the K-8 students are from LMI households.
 Location Description Program administration will be conducted at Municipal Center by the Grants and Community Development Department.
 Services will be provided at El Centro Hispano at 211 Vandyne Street, Jonesboro, AR 72401 Planned Activities CDBG funds will be utilized to cover the after-school program expenses for 75 students.
-10 Project Name West End Neighborhood Association - Safety Lighting Expansion Target Area Jonesboro - Low Income Areas Goals Supported Create Attractive Neighborhood- Livability Needs Addressed AFH: Lack of Services & Amenities - Public Funding CDBG: \$10,822.88 Description Public Services Program - The West End Neighborhood Association project aims to decrease crime in key LMI areas of the West End Neighborhoods Association boundaries by installing over 100 streetlights to benefit approximately 1,700 households.
-Target Date 6/30/2021
+9 Project Name West End Neighborhood Association - CWL Blazing to Fitness Trail Target Area Jonesboro - Low Income Areas Goals Supported Create Attractive Neighborhood- Livability Needs Addressed AFH: Lack of Services & Amenities - Public Funding CDBG: \$11,716.20 Description Public Services Program - The West End Neighborhood Association project aims to decrease crime in key LMI areas of the West End Neighborhoods Association boundaries by installing over 100 streetlights to benefit approximately 1,700 households.
+Target Date 6/30/2022